markuslyq/UnI/README.md

 5. Either run in on your desired emulator (IOS/Android) or scan the QR code with the phone of your choice to run it locally on the phone.

 ### Thanks
 As we are still in the prototyping phase, more features may be added in the future!
 Do let us know if you have any suggestions in the issues tab.

-We hope to someday be able to deploy the app and allow university students to have a more fulfilling experience in school!
+We hope to someday be able to deploy the app and allow university students to have a more fulfilling experience in school despite the COVID-19 restrictions!